Skip to content

 - Model Type — select the Completion type.

 - Model Name — specify a name of the model that you want to use as a custom.
 To find model names, refer to the Google Vertex AI documentation.
-Note that only the text-bison models are supported by Cognigy.
+Note that, within this connection, Cognigy supports only the text-bison models.

 6.2 Click Save.